GaryB432/gb-karma-plugins/packages/karma-timer-reporter/README.md

 ## Configuration

-To limit the number of slow tests listed, use the `timerReporter` configuration in your karma.conf.js file
+Your ten slowest running tests will be listed in your console.
+To override this limit, use the `timerReporter` configuration in your karma.conf.js file

 ```js
 //karma.conf.js